 In these circumstances, the amount added to the CPP should be the APP and not any pensionable pay received.

 The exception is when the pensionable pay received for any given day in that period is greater than the APP.
 This might occur on a ‘keeping in touch’ (KIT) day, ‘shared parental leave in touch’ (SPLIT) day or Stringer day.
-If this happens, pensionable pay is added to CPP for that day and APP is added for the other days.
+If this happens, pensionable pay is added to CPP for that day, and APP is added for the other days.
 Note that the APP figure calculated before the KIT, SPLIT or Stringer day(s) is not recalculated following the KIT, SPLIT or Stringer day(s).
 The same APP figure continues to apply during the remainder of the relevant period of absence.

 APP does not apply to councillors.
 This is because they still get their full councillor allowances while on sick or child related leave.